sovrin-foundation/sovrin-rfc/text/5002-sovrin-crisis-management-plan/README.md

 does not on its own motivate an enhancement proposal here.
 Please also take into consideration that Indy sometimes intentionally diverges from common identity features.

+#Appendix A - Recommendations for Immediate Action#
+[appendixa]: #appendixa

+1. ***Staff the Triage Committee.***
+1. Implement a “**last known good version**” of software as part of the upgrade protocol, such that a fallback version of the software is known and available to (e.g., predownloaded by) all parties before an upgrade proceeds.
+1. Develop and practice a (non-automated) **methodology for hotfixing nodes**.
+1. Engage a cybersecurity Incident Response team to be on call for the network.
+1. Create a discretionary budget that the Triage Committee can spend without further approval (e.g., $5k).
+This would allow certain solutions to be triggered far more quickly.
+1. ***Create a decision-maker/approval matrix*** that shows who needs to be contacted about certain types of decisions.
+Who can speak to the press?
+Who can call a lawyer in the US or Europe or Asia?
+Who can approve expenditures > $5k?
+Who can approve suspending the entire network for 30 secs?
+For 30 min?
+Who can approve forking the code?
+1. Create a “ledger explorer” tool that facilitates low-level dumping of ledger records, for forensic purposes.
+1. Implement mechanisms that allow validator nodes to whitelist one another, such that all consensus-related traffic occurs between IP addresses and ports that are explicitly allowed, where all other traffic is dropped.
+Importantly, this mechanism needs to adjust firewall config in realtime as machines are added to or removed from the consensus pool on the ledger.
+1. **Re-analyze the auto-blacklist feature** (where nodes get negative reputation if they cease to respond) for safety.
+In scenarios where a service interruption happens for innocent reasons (a typhoon, earthquake, legal takedown order, or DDoS against a single node), we do not want the rest of the network to blacklist too quickly.
+(Or perhaps we are willing to tolerate a quick blacklist, as long as recovery of reputation is straightforward.)
+1. ***Cultivate a PR contact that can help manage press releases***.
+(Possibly this could be done by the marketing folks for Sovrin or Evernym?)
+1. ***Practice at least one crisis scenario.***
+1. Schedule a refresh of this plan at least quarterly.

 # Appendix B - Crisis Checklist #